Table of Contents

 take place in a user's home directory.
 Ordinary users have normally not

-the permissions to make changes in /usr
+the permissions to make changes in /usr,

 but this can be changed by root.